Garage Door Spring Types and Signs They Need Replacement

 The Different Variations of Garage Door Springs and How They Work

 There are two types of garage springs installed in overhead garage doors: extension springs and torsion springs.
+Let’s take a quick look at each and how they work.

-• Extension springs run perpendicular to the door itself usually above each of the tracks the door rides as it is opened and closed.
+Extension springs run perpendicular to the door itself usually above each of the tracks the door rides as it is opened and closed.
 Extension springs “charge” themselves when the door closes.
-They extend, absorbing energy in the process.
+As their name implies, when the door is closed these springs are fully extended and charged with the energy they acquired as they lowered the door into place.
 They then release that energy during the opening of the door.
-In some cases a door will have a single extension spring that will be located between the tracks although this type of setup is not terribly common.

-• Torsion springs on the other hand are installed parallel to the door, just above the door on the inside wall of the garage.
-Torsion springs “charge” themselves by uncoiling as the door is closed and then release that stored energy during the lifting of the door.
-Torsion springs store massive amounts of energy.
-You should always leave their installation and repair to experienced professionals like our Littleton garage door service team.
+Torsion springs are installed parallel to the door, just above the door on the inside wall of the garage.
+Torsion springs “charge” themselves by uncoiling as the door is closed.
+When the motor is activated the spring is engaged and uncoils, releasing its stored energy to lift the door.
+The pulleys rotate and pull the cables which lift the door on each side.

 Now that we know a little more about garage door springs and how they work let’s look at what signs, if any, indicate that there is trouble in paradise and garage door repair is in order.